learntoswim/material-components-ios/components/Buttons/docs/theming.md

-### Theming

 You can theme an MDCButton to match a
 [Material Design button style](https://material.io/design/components/buttons.html) using theming extensions.
 [Learn more about theming extensions](../../../docs/theming.md).

 ### How to theme an MDCButton

-To theme an instance of MDCButton you must import the theming extensions and call the methods shown for each button type above.
+To make use of the theming methods above import the theming extensions by doing the following:

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift